 Is it hard to diagnose fibromyalgia?

 It may take some time for your doctor to understand all of your symptoms and rule out other health problems so he or she can make an accurate diagnosis.
-As part of this process, your family doctor may consult with a rheumatologist (a doctor who specializes in pain in the joints and soft tissue).
+As part of this process, your family doctor may consult with a rheumatologist.
+This type of doctor specializes in pain in the joints and soft tissue.

-It's important to have a health care team that understands fibromyalgia and has experience treating it.
-Your team will probably include your family doctor, a rheumatologist (a doctor who specializes in pain in the joints and soft tissue) and a physical therapist.
+It’s important to have a health care team that understands fibromyalgia and has experience treating it.
+Your team will probably include your family doctor, a rheumatologist, and a physical therapist.
 Other health care professionals may help you manage other symptoms, such as mood or sleep problems.
 However, the most important member of your health care team is you.
 The more active you are in your care, the better you will feel.

 How do I take an active role in my health care?